-In general, cookies or any other type of information can only be stored or accessed on individuals' equipment provided that the individuals have consented after having been informed about the purposes of such storage or access and their rights with regard to the processing of their PII.
+Cookies or any other type of information can only be stored or accessed on individuals' equipment provided that the individuals have consented after having been informed about the use of such cookies.
 However, individuals' opt-in consent is not required if the access to or storage of information on their equipment is for the sole purpose of carrying out the transmission of a communication over an electronic communications network, or is strictly necessary to provide a service explicitly requested by the individual.

-On 4 February 2015, the DPA issued practical guidance on the cookie consent requirements, which clarifies how companies should inform individuals about and obtain their consent for the use of cookies, as well as the types of cookies that are exempted from the consent requirement.
+On 9 April 2020, the Data Protection Authority (DPA) updated its practical guidance on cookies with a view to clarify how companies should inform individuals about and obtain their consent for the use of cookies, as well as the types of cookies that are exempted from the consent requirement.